-The Club Child Safeguarding Statement is maroon this year.
+The Club Child Safeguarding Statement is white this year.
+In 2023, it was maroon.
 In 2021, it was blue.
-In 2019, it was yellow/orange.
-All clubs must complete the maroon template.
+All clubs must complete the white template.

-9. Where can I access Risk Assessment template & Child Safeguarding Statement as Gaeilge?
+9. Where can I access the Child Safeguarding Statement as Gaeilge?

-Please contact safeguardingriskassessment@gaa.ie for templates as Gaeilge
+Please contact safeguardingriskassessment@gaa.ie for templates as Gaeilge.